 Jeanette earned her JD from Tulane University School of Law in 2000.
 While in law school, she was a member of the Tulane Moot Court Board and winner of the 2000 Phelps Dunbar Senior Trial Competition.
 Upon graduation, she served as a law clerk to the Honorable J. Sterling Snowdy, Madeline Jasmine and Mary Becnel of the 40th Judicial District Court, State of Louisiana.

-Jeanette is admitted to practice law in Texas, Louisiana, and Mississippi, as well as before the United States District Courts for all Districts of Louisiana, the Southern District of Texas, the Eastern District of Pennsylvania, and the United States Court of Appeals for the Fifth Circuit.
+Jeanette is admitted to practice law in Texas, Louisiana and Mississippi, as well as before the US District Courts for all Districts of Louisiana, the Southern District of Texas, the Eastern District of Pennsylvania and the US Court of Appeals for the Fifth Circuit.

-Over the past decade, Jeanette has served as trial counsel for a number of clients, including contractors, suppliers, and manufacturers in asbestos lawsuits across the country.
+Over the past decade, Jeanette has served as lead trial counsel for a number of clients, including contractors, suppliers and manufacturers in asbestos lawsuits across the country.